 Our attorneys also have experience drafting corporate by-laws, articles of incorporation, charters, preferred stock agreements, founders stock agreement, and cap table modeling.
 We understand venture capitalism and what motivates VCs when negotiating funding rounds.
 Our attorneys have experience working with Silicon Valley venture firms and our network expands beyond Idaho into the San Francisco Bay Area, Boulder Colorado, and other emerging startup ecosystems.
 By hiring our firm to represent your startup or founders, you gain access to an international network of startup providers.
 Our attorneys offer more than legal guidance – we can help growing companies tap into valuable network of consultants and capital resources in Idaho and beyond.

 We also guide small businesses who are not on a startup track, and represent local companies in all types of industries.
 We help small businesses form LLCs, negotiate vendor contracts, draft professional service and master service agreements, write terms and conditions and privacy policies, represent employers in employment disputes, and guide businesses on breach of contract claims.
 Our attorneys have decades of experience solving legal problems for small businesses in industries ranging from transportation, food service, construction, film & media, entertainment, to health care and fitness.

-Often small business discover that franchising may be a valuable alternative to expanding their brands.
-Our attorneys are familiar with franchise law, and guiding small business on franchise creation including drafting or negotiating franchise agreements and franchise disclosure documents.
+Often small businesses discover that franchising may be a valuable alternative to expanding their brands.
+Our attorneys are familiar with franchise law and guiding small businesses on franchise creation, including drafting or negotiating franchise agreements and franchise disclosure documents.